xoidlabs/xoid/docs/quick-tutorial.md

 ### Subscriptions

 For subscriptions, `subscribe` and `watch` are used.
-They are the same, except `watch` runs the callback immediately, while `subscribe` waits for the first update after subscription.
+They are the same, except that `watch` runs the callback immediately, while `subscribe` waits for the first update after subscription.

 ```js
 const unsub = $atom.subscribe((state, previousState) => {